-The Village Government as the administrator and policy maker has compiled a strategic plan to deal with the waste:
+The Village Government as the administrator and policy maker has compiled a strategic plan to deal with the waste by the following steps:

-1. Forming a waste task force to educate the public.
+- 1. Forming a waste task force to educate the public. - 2.
+Forming a Disaster Risk Reduction Volunteer Team, later providing education to the community through real actions, such as cleaning rivers, cleanup-day campaign.

-- Forming a Disaster Risk Reduction Volunteer Team, later providing education to the community through real actions, such as cleaning rivers, cleanup-day campaign. - Creating a waste management business unit through BUMDes (Village-owned Enterprise) supported with adequate facilities and infrastructure, such as waste management house, waste burner, and chopper machine.
+3. Creating a waste management business unit through BUMDes (Village-owned Enterprise) supported with adequate facilities and infrastructure, such as waste management house, waste burner, and chopper machine.

-The aforementioned policies have not been optimally running.
+The mentioned policy units have not been optimally running.
 There are plans which have not been realized, such as forming a waste task force.
 The non-optimal implementation of waste management program in Kutasari village shows that the problem of handling waste is a complex problem and requires careful management planning involving all elements of society.

-The waste collection community already existing in Kutasari Village, both independently and in groups, is actually an embryo of potential waste management to be possibly grown and developed.
+The waste collection community already existing in Kutasari Village, both independently and in groups, is actually an initial step of potential community based-waste management to be possibly grown and developed.
 Optimization really requires the participation or involvement of all stakeholders in the village, such as Neighborhood Unit (RT), Community Unit (RW), and other community organizations in the village.

-With the existence of waste administrators in Kutasari Village, the village has the potential to form a household waste management community by combining each existing element.
-The waste management community can be created in the form of a village-owned emergrise (BUMDes) unit, so that there is a basis for implementing the waste management which should be properly coordinated.
-In addition, various KSMs (Self-Assisting Groups) from the village law (Pardes) on waste management can be formed to create the environmental management performance generally in the cleanliness aspect.
+According to waste administrators in Kutasari Village, the village has the potential to form a household waste management community by combining each existing element.
+The waste management community can be created in the form of a village-owned enterprise (BUMDes) unit so that there is a basis for implementing the waste management which should be properly coordinated.
+In addition, various SHGs from the village law (Perdes) on waste management can be formed to create the environmental management performance generally in the cleanliness aspect.

-The village government must issue the regulations on the household waste management community in the form of Village-Owned Enterprise (BUMDes) and Self-Assisting Group (KSM) units, so that waste management can be well coordinated.
-The policy is conducted to regulate the waste administrators to run in an organized manner without violating each party's interests.
+The village government must issue the regulations on the household waste management community in the form of Village-Owned Enterprise (BUMDes) and SHGs units, so that waste management can be well coordinated.
+The legal policy is conducted to regulate the waste administrators to run in an organized manner without violating each party's interests.